Governments and businesses

 - € 1.69 billion for military mobility.

-Blending Facility becomes Alternative Fuels Infrastructure Facility
+Blending Facility becomes Alternative Fuels Infrastructure Facility (CEF AFIF)

 Finally, the CEF Transport Blending Facility also returns under the new programme, although in a different form.
 The new name is Alternative Fuels Infrastructure Facility (AFIF); this instrument is intended for projects that are ready for the market, but still need funding.
 This instrument emphasizes the rapid implementation of ‘zero emission alternative fuels’.
 AFIF covers both the TEN-T Core Network and the Comprehensive Network.